jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/J2Pjudf0810?start=3" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-_This is what Left/Right has devolved to.
-Ms. Obama gave a speech, how can it be great or horrible?
-This pettiness isn't politics.
-But because we often listen to these commentators, reporters, and columnists, our elected politicians are forced to care what they think.
+_Keep in mind, commentators, reporters, and columnists don't go to work like you, and then think about the world.
+This is their job.
+But since too many of us still listen to their opinion, our elected politicians are forced to care what they think.
 Real politics put modern technology into ordinary people's hands.
-Once we start building our own levers of power, our politicians will be free to help us._
+Once we start concentraing on building our own levers of power, our politicians will be free to help us._

 ## The Internet Age Needs a New Philosophy